 Who Wrote the Gospels, and When?

 Jesus never wrote anything.
 He may not have even known how to write.
 It appears he may have learned to read (or else to recite from memory while standing in front of a scroll), but learning to write was a completely different skill set.
-Most students in the time and setting in which Jesus grew up learned by just listening and repeating what they heard.
+Most students in the time and setting in which Jesus grew up learned through oral tradition, by listening and repeating what they heard.
 They learned to commit long stories, poems, and sermons to memory so that they could recite them upon demand.
 Most of them never learned how to read, and as best as we can tell, Jesus only knew how to speak Aramaic.

 The same goes for pretty much every one of Jesus’s chosen disciples.
 They were mostly fishermen from a backwater corner of an Empire that mostly forgot they existed, and almost certainly none of them knew how to read or write.
 They wouldn’t have known how to speak Greek beyond a few catch phrases you might need to know when you go to market in a larger city.
-This is one of many reasons we have to believe that none of them were responsible for writing the gospels (none of which were written in Aramaic) that today bear their names.
+This is one of many reasons we believe that none of them were responsible for writing the gospels (none of which were written in Aramaic) that today bear their names.

 About that, though.
 Who exactly was Mark, anyway?
 Do you know?
 Does anybody?
 Was he anyone who mattered in the story of Jesus at all?
 Source criticism informs us (no matter who employs it, conservative or liberal or anything in between) that Mark’s gospel was most likely the first one to be written.
-It also tells us that the other gospels used that gospel as a primary source for their own, including the one which commonly bears the name of Matthew, who was one of the original twelve disciples.
+It also tells us that the other gospels used this gospel as a primary source for their own, including the one which commonly bears the name of Matthew, who was one of the original twelve disciples.

-Mind you, the gospels never claim to have been written by him.
+Mind you, Matthew’s gospel never claims to have been written by him.
 But believers today are certain beyond the shadow of a doubt that in the process of writing his gospel this man, who was among the original followers of Jesus, utterly depended on the testimony of a guy of whom we know nothing at all, and who almost certainly was not among the people who followed Jesus during his ministry.
 Doesn’t that strike you as odd?
 Why would one of the original Twelve depend so heavily on the record of a person who appears to have only shown up on the scene many years after the death of Jesus?

 The longest of the synoptic gospels bears the name of Luke, who we are told was a travel companion to the apostle Paul.
 But why is he telling us about what Jesus said and did?
 Was he even around during any of that?
 Not according to the Bible.
-Luke doesn’t show up anywhere in the gospels or even in the chronicle of the early church which is similarly attributed to him.
+Luke doesn’t show up anywhere in the gospels or even in the chronicle of the early church that’s attributed to him.
 We are only told by Paul that Luke was a physician who accompanied him on his travels (that’s interesting), and later church tradition concluded that the good doctor must have been the one who wrote the third gospel as well as the “Acts of the Apostles.”
 The truth is we really don’t know who wrote either of those books.

 And don’t even get me started on the fourth gospel, the one that bears the name of John (despite his never being named as the author).
 Someone went and figured out that 92% of the fourth gospel is unique among the gospel material.
 In that version of the story, Jesus speaks in long, thematically organized prose instead of short, pithy aphorisms like he does in the other gospels.
 Most scholars believe this gospel wasn’t written until many decades after the death of Jesus, and while it’s by far the most literary of the four gospels, for that same reason we should read it with the greatest skepticism of them all, given the amount of editorializing that clearly went into its composition.

-What matters most for our thinking today is that these gospels weren’t the first Christian writings to be circulated among the surviving churches of the first century C.E..
+What matters most for our thinking today is that these gospels weren’t the first Christian writings to be circulated among the surviving churches of the First Century C.E..
 Decades before there were any gospels compiled, the apostle Paul wrote letters to the churches he founded, and those letters give us a fascinating window into the earliest formation of Christian theology.

 Christianity Reimagined for a Wider Audience